Saab 93 (1998)

 1998 Saab 93

 CarHunch analysed 131 real MOT records for the 1998 Saab 93.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1998 SAAB 93 comes in below the UK average with a 74.7% pass rate against the national 80%, suggesting these nearly 30-year-old cars are starting to show their age.
 The dangerous defect rate sits at a manageable 10.7%, so while you'll encounter issues, they're unlikely to be safety-critical.